howerj/os/readme.md

 * Simplify certain things; no special character for private, use a capital first letter
-* Add built in floating point numbers later, if at all, provide a library for Q numbers (Q32.32, or Q16.16).
 * As many things as possible should be specified; the system integer width, the alignment of things in memory, how signed integers should wrap, etcetera.
 C is underspecified, and allows lots of undefined behaviour, this language